JAlcocerT/JAlcocerT/content/blog/dev-waitingtolanding-pb.md

 3. The magic happens at the `./scripts`

 {{< callout type="warning" >}}
-This setup does not uses cloudflare workers, but just a simpler CSR guard token approach to protect the `/app` route
+This setup [does NOT uses cloudflare workers and the *htpponly cookies*, but a simpler **CSR guard**](https://github.com/JAlcocerT/link-hub-pb/blob/main/client-side-protection-vs-workers.md) token approach to protect the `/app` route
 {{< /callout >}}